Keala Settle: Other work

 She performed "This Is Me" at the 2021 Royal Variety Performance.
 In January 2022, it was announced that Settle would make her West End debut performing the role of Angelique/Nurse in the musical & Juliet for a three-month run from March 29 to June 18, 2022.

+In 2022, Keala Settle sang "How Many Sleeps 'till Christmas" for the Numberblocks.

 Settle made her pantomime debut in 2022, playing the role of Fairy Sugarsnap in Jack and the Beanstalk at the Royal Derngate Theatre, Northampton.

+In 2022 it was announced that Settle will play the role of Miss Coddle in the movie adaptation of the musical Wicked.
+Directed by Jon M. Chu, the movie includes stars such as Cynthia Erivo, Ariana Grande-Butera, Jonathan Bailey, Michelle Yeoh, Jeff Goldblum and Ethan Slater, as well as feature the voice of Peter Dinklage as Doctor Dillamond.

+In February 2024, Settle participated in the fifth series of The Masked Singer UK as the character "Air Fryer".
+She was eliminated and unmasked in the semi final, taking fifth place.

+On June 19, 2024, Settle returned to the role of Angèlique in & Juliet at the Sydney Lyric Theatre, after Casey Donovan left the cast to star as Deloris Van Cartier in the Sister Act musical.